Mixed States Uniquely Determined by Marginals and Additivity: The characterization of multipartite mixed UDA states

 The determination of $n$-qubit states that are $k$-UDA is an essential task in quantum state tomography.
-The full characterization of bipartite to $n$-qubit states we presented in this paper provides a systematic method for determining that some states are not $k$-UDA, as shown in FIG \ref{fig:k-UDA}.
-This facilitates narrowing the scope of $k$-UDA states, thereby streamlining their construction and verification.
-Our goal is determine a $k$-UDA state by known results, or transform a state on more systems and with higher rank into a set of its "ingredients", i.e., the marginals of the global state or the elements in its range.
+The full characterization of bipartite to $n$-qubit states we presented in this paper provides a systematic determination of $k$-UDA states, as shown in FIG \ref{fig:k-UDA}.
+This facilitates narrowing the scope of $k$-UDA states, thereby streamlining their verification and construction.
+Our goal is to determine more $k$-UDA states (not necessarily product states) by known results, and transform a state on more systems and with higher rank into a set of its "components", i.e., the marginals of the global state or the elements in its range.
 Obviously, these states on fewer systems or with lower rank are easier to deal with, as our complete characterization of some multipartite results.
-The process consists of three steps as follows. \begin{itemize} \item STEP 1 (Determination of UDA states) Let $\r$ be a global state to be determined.
-By Lemma \ref{le:lr+(1-l)s_not2uda} (i), if $\r$ is an element of the face of $\cR(\g)$ and $\g$ is $k$-UDA, then $\rho$ is $k$-UDA.
+The procedure consists of three steps as follows. \begin{itemize} \item Step 1 (Determination by range inclusion) Let $\r$ be a global state to be determined.
+By Lemma \ref{le:lr+(1-l)s_not2uda} (ii), if $\r$ is an element of the face of $\cR(\g)$ and $\g$ is $k$-UDA, then $\rho$ is $k$-UDA.
 Otherwise, $\r$ is turned to the non-$k$-UDA verification.